Beck

-Beck David Hansen (born Bek David Campbell; July 8, 1970), known mononymously as Beck, is an American musician, singer, songwriter, and record producer.
+Beck David Hansen (born Bek David Campbell; July 8, 1970), known mononymously as Beck, is an American singer, songwriter, and record producer.
 He rose to fame in the early 1990s with his experimental and lo-fi style, and became known for creating musical collages of wide-ranging genres.
-He has musically encompassed folk, funk, soul, hip hop, electronica, alternative rock, country, and psychedelia.
-He has released 14 studio albums (three of which were released on indie labels), as well as several non-album singles and a book of sheet music.
+He has musically encompassed folk, funk, soul, hip-hop, electronica, alternative rock, country, and psychedelia.
+He has released 15 studio albums, as well as several non-album singles and a book of sheet music.

-Born and raised in Los Angeles, Beck gravitated towards hip hop and folk in his teens and began to perform locally at coffeehouses and clubs.
+Born and raised in Los Angeles, Beck gravitated towards hip-hop and folk in his teens and began to perform locally at coffeehouses and clubs.
 He moved to New York City in 1989 and became involved in the city's anti-folk movement.
-Returning to Los Angeles in the early 1990s, he saw his commercial breakthrough with his 1993 single "Loser."
-After signing with DGC Records, the song peaked at number ten on the Billboard Hot 100 and served as lead single for his third album and major label debut, Mellow Gold (1994).
+Returning to Los Angeles in the early 1990s, he saw his commercial breakthrough with his 1993 single "Loser".
+After signing with DGC Records, the song peaked at number ten on the Billboard Hot 100 and served as the lead single for his third album and major label debut, Mellow Gold (1994).
 Its follow-up, Odelay (1996), topped critic polls and won several awards.
+Before his 1996 release, the same year, he played the role of a taxi driver in the US video of Alisha's Attic's single, "I Am, I Feel".

-He released the country-influenced, twangy Mutations in 1998, and the funk-infused Midnite Vultures in 1999.
+Beck released the country-influenced Mutations in 1998, and the funk-infused Midnite Vultures in 1999.
 The soft-acoustic Sea Change in 2002 showcased a more serious Beck, and 2005's Guero returned to Odelays sample-based production.
-The Information in 2006 was inspired by electro-funk, hip hop, and psychedelia; 2008's Modern Guilt was inspired by 1960s pop; and 2014's folk-infused Morning Phase won Album of the Year at the 57th Grammy Awards.
-His 2017 album, Colors, won awards for Best Alternative Music Album and Best Engineered Album, Non-classical at the 61st Annual Grammy Awards.
+The Information in 2006 was inspired by electro-funk, hip-hop, and psychedelia; 2008's Modern Guilt was inspired by 1960s pop; and 2014's folk-infused Morning Phase, a stylistic and thematic follow-up to Sea Change, won Album of the Year at the 57th Grammy Awards.
+His 2017 album, Colors, won awards for Best Alternative Music Album and Best Engineered Album, Non-Classical at the 61st Annual Grammy Awards.
 His fourteenth studio album, Hyperspace, was released on November 22, 2019.
 In 2022, Beck was nominated for the Rock & Roll Hall of Fame.

-With a pop art collage of musical styles, oblique and ironic lyrics, and postmodern arrangements incorporating samples, drum machines, live instrumentation and sound effects, Beck has been hailed by critics and the public throughout his musical career as being among the most idiosyncratically creative musicians of 1990s and 2000s alternative rock.
+With a pop art collage of musical styles, oblique and ironic lyrics, and postmodern arrangements incorporating samples, drum machines, live instrumentation, and sound effects, Beck has been hailed by critics and the public throughout his musical career as being among the most idiosyncratically creative musicians of the 1990s and 2000s alternative rock.
 Two of Beck's most popular and acclaimed recordings are Odelay and Sea Change, both of which were ranked on Rolling Stones list of the 500 greatest albums of all time.
-Beck is a four-time platinum artist; he has collaborated with several artists and has made several contributions to soundtracks.
+Beck is a four-time platinum artist; he has collaborated with several artists and contributed to several soundtracks.